Mason10198/SkywarnPlus/README.md

 All of the integration functionality implemented by SkywarnPlus described below are workarounds.
 They need to be replaced by proper integration from Supermon/Supermon2 developers.
 Please encourage developers to check the `/tmp/SkywarnPlus/data.json` for alerts to display so that these 'hacks' can be removed.

+## Important Note About ASL3
-**Note:** Starting with AllStarLink 3 (ASL3), Asterisk has been upgraded to version 20 and no longer runs as the `root` user.
+Starting with AllStarLink 3 (ASL3), Asterisk has been upgraded to version 20 and no longer runs as the `root` user.
 Consequently, SkywarnPlus also runs without root privileges on ASL3 systems.
 As a result, SkywarnPlus does not have the necessary permissions to create or modify the `/tmp/AUTOSKY/warnings.txt` file.
 Therefore, the integrations described below will not function on ASL3.

 ## AutoSkywarn vs. AUTOSKY
 The original AutoSkywarn (KF5VH) was forked and modified to create the very similar AUTOSKY (HamVoIP).
 For the purposes of this document, they are considered the same.